mitchcapper/KPEntryTemplates/README.md

 make sure you do this and store your templates in this folder.

-The plug-in stores all template GUI setup in the template entry itself (in the extra fields) these can be removed by clicking "Remove As Template".
+The plug-in stores all template GUI setup in the template entry itself (in the extra fields) these can be removed by clicking "RemoveÂ AsÂ Template".
 The only other change the plug-in makes is on entries that are a child of a template they have 1 extra field set (Removable by clicking Remove As Template Child) There is _no_ outside data or configuration stored.
 Meaning